 Back in the 1970s, Steve Martin was the king of stand-up.
 His comedy albums were going platinum, he was making regular appearances on late night talk shows, and his goofy jokes were a hit with people around the world.
 But by the mid ‘70s, there was still one group Martin hadn’t won over: dogs.

-So, in a 1976 appearance on The Carol Burnett Show, Martin decided to perform a stand-up set geared towards viewers of the canine variety.
+So, for a 1976 appearance on The Carol Burnett Show, Martin decided to perform a stand-up set geared toward viewers of the canine variety.
 With a group of dogs as his audience, Martin launched into a routine full of silly jokes and puns about poodles.
 It seemed to go over pretty well with his canine audience—until things got a little rowdy at the end.
 Check it out below:

 A version of this story ran in 2015; it has been updated for 2022.